 Nagano Prefecture is located on Honshu Island.
 From all Japanese prefectures – this one has the longest distance to the sea.
 It lies at the junction of eastern and western Japan.
-Often called “the Roof of Japan”, covers the Japanese Alps on the west and mountain ranges connected to the volcanoes (Nasu, Fuji and Norikura-dake) in the center.
+Often called “the Roof of Japan”, covers the Japanese Alps on the west and mountain ranges connected to the volcanoes (Nasu, Fuji and Norikura-dake) in the centre.
 The Japanese Alps National Park covers the highest peaks in the country.
 Park which looks like European Alps, offers excellent ski stations and numerous hot springs.

 The city of Nagano is located in the northern part of the prefecture, in the basin of the Shinano River.
 It has developed in the 13th century, around Zenkoji Temple, which today is the largest tourist attraction in the prefecture.
 Every year, there are more than 6 million pilgrims who come to visit this place.
 It is also said, that every Japanese wants to visit this place at least once in their lives.

-Nagano – the mystery of longevity.
+Nagano – the mystery of longevity

 Promotion of well-being …

 One secret is that Nagano, whose population exceeds two million, has over 10,000 health promotion volunteers organized throughout the prefecture who work every day.
 Educational workshops take place in the entire prefecture.
 The result of this work can be well seen.